MichaelCurrin/twitterverse/docs/usage_tips/sqlobject.md

 SQLObject's column validation by default requires a value for a column when creating it.
-Even if the value is set as `db.MyTable(myColumn=None)` and even though there is no `NOT NULL` contraint when checking the table's schema.
-Therefore it is a good idea add `notNull=True` in the model, to add this as a contraint for when doing SQL queries directly.
+Even if the value is set as `db.MyTable(myColumn=None)` and even though there is no `NOT NULL` constraint when checking the table's schema.
+Therefore it is a good idea add `notNull=True` in the model, to add this as a constraint for when doing SQL queries directly.
 In the SQLObject code, `notNull` and `notNone` are aliases.

 ### Default